-- a.
-Grades If you dispute the grade you received in a particular class, the first step is to resolve the situation informally by talking with the instructor.
-If you can show that the grade was unfair and resolution was not achieved through informal means, you are directed to seek the intervention of the Program Director and/or the Department Chair who will follow the procedures outlined in the Catalog. - b.
-Discrimination The social work profession currently and historically has been a leader in the cause of fighting prejudice, discrimination, and oppression against all people in society.
+a.
+Grades - If you dispute the grade you received in a particular class, the first step is to resolve the situation informally by talking with the instructor.
+If you can show that the grade was unfair and resolution was not achieved through informal means, you are directed to follow the procedures outlined in Grade Appeals Academic Policy the University Catalog.

+b.
+Discrimination - The social work profession currently and historically has been a leader in the cause of fighting prejudice, discrimination, and oppression against all people in society.
 We have especially taken up the causes of the marginalized and powerless.
 The Social Work Program Director and the faculty are more than willing to assist you if you ever directly or indirectly experience discrimination while attending Fredonia.
 In addition to seeking faculty/program support, you are encouraged to follow the university grievance procedures.
 According to the Grievance procedures outlined in the Faculty Handbook, you "must file a grievance within 45 calendar days following the alleged discriminatory act or 45 days after the final grade is received, if that date is later."
 Please consult the following for more information:

 - 1. Advisor, Program Director, or Department Chair for more details and support. - 2.
-Sexual Harassment Contact the Chief Diversity Officer, (716) 673-3358 - 3.
-Discrimination Contact the Chief Diversity Officer, (716) 673-3358 - c.
-Program Requirements You have the right to ask for exceptions to program requirements and to appeal decisions made by the faculty relative to programmatic policies.
+Sexual Harassment Contact the Chief Diversity Officer, (716) 673- 3358 - 3.
+Discrimination Contact the Chief Diversity Officer, (716) 673-3358 c.
+Program Requirements - You have the right to ask for exceptions to program requirements and to appeal decisions made by the faculty relative to programmatic policies.
 If you believe that you should be allowed an exception to the program's policies such as course prerequisites, Advancement prerequisites, and Advancement requirements, or even social work required course requirements for duplication of content issues; you can petition the social work faculty for a waiver of that requirement.
 To do this, you must write a letter to the Program Director asking for the exception and justifying the need for the request by fully explaining the reason for the request.
-The Program Director will take the request to the social work faculty who will grant exceptions on a case-by-case basis for compelling reasons only. - d.
-Termination from the program for non-academic reasons You can be terminated from the social work program for non-academic reasons.
+The Program Director will take the request to the social work faculty who will grant exceptions on a case-by-case basis for compelling reasons only.

+d.
+Termination from the program for non-academic reasons - You can be terminated from the social work program for non-academic reasons.
 One reason is termination from senior field practicum by the host organization.
-When this occurs, termination from the social work program is automatic.
+When this occurs, termination from the social work program is likely.
 Other reasons included documented patterns of disruptive or unstable behavioral problems, non-acceptance of social work values and practices, or unethical actions are grounds for dismissal.
-If your conduct is in violation of established social work norms, you will be notified by the program director that such a violation has occurred and invited to meet with social work faculty.
-The situation will be reviewed with you by the faculty.
-Because the recommendation from the faculty could include your termination from the Social Work Program, you have the right to present a case on your own behalf.
+If your conduct is in violation of established social work norms, you will be notified by the program director that such a violation has occurred.
+The situation will be reviewed with you as outlined in the procedure below.
+Afterwards the recommendation could include your termination from the Social Work Program so you have the right to present a case on your own behalf.
 The faculty will then convene to discuss an appropriate response to your situation.
-Responses may include, but are not limited to, immediate termination from the program, a note and plan of action being filed in your advising folder until the problem is satisfactorily resolved, or a warning letter indicating that any additional violation may result in immediate termination from the program.
+Responses may include, but are not limited to, termination from the program, a note and plan of action being filed in your advising folder until the problem is satisfactorily resolved, or a warning letter indicating that any additional violation may result in termination from the program.

-If a situation arises in which a student may be subject to termination from the social work program for the aforementioned non-academic reasons (other than automatic termination from the program as a result of the senior field practicum host organization terminating the placement), the procedure outline below will be followed:
+If a situation arises in which a student may be subject to termination from the social work program for the aforementioned non-academic reasons, the procedure outlined below will be followed: